top of page

 Man-Thing

-The Lawnmower Man director brings Man-Thing to live action as Artisan's final release.
-All the comic's charm is cut just to stitch together bland horror tropes until the 3rd act's admittedly impressive practical FX.
-Stars Hellcat's Rachael Taylor.
+The Lawnmower Man director brings Man-Thing to live action.
+All the comic's charm is cut out just to stitch together bland horror tropes until the third act's admittedly impressive practical effects kick in.
+It stars Rachael Taylor who played Hellcat on Jessica Jones.

 Premiere: Apr 21, 2005